-Only stationary variables or a linear combination of variables that are stationary will ensure existence of long run equilibrium.
-Since most of the time series variables are nonstationary they would generate spurious regression results unless differenced.
+Only stationary variables or a linear combination of variables that are stationary will ensure the existence of long-run equilibrium.
+Because most of the time series variables are nonstationary, they would generate spurious regression results unless differenced.
 Augmented Dickey-Fuller (ADF) and Phillips-Peron (PP) tests are used to perform unit roots test for stationarity.
 Akaike Information Criterion and Newey-West are used to choose lag lengths and select bandwidth.